 Make The Dough

-Stir together 2 cups of whole wheat flour, 2 tablespoon vegetable oil, and 1 teaspoon salt in a large bowl.
+Mix the following ingredients in a large bowl using your clean fingertips.
 You can also use a parat (Indian utensil) to mix these ingredients.

 Make The Filling

 To make the filling, start by preparing the ingredients.
-Wash a small head of broccoli well and look for any insects hiding in it.
-Use the medium hole of a box grater to grate it.
+Wash a small head of broccoli well and look for insects hiding in it.
+Grate the broccoli using the medium hole of a box grater.
 You can also use a food processor to grate the broccoli.
 Just make sure it’s coarse and not pasty.
+We need 1 cup of grated broccoli.

-Peel the boiled potatoes (2 small potatoes or 1 large) and mash them well using a potato masher.
-There should not be any lumps otherwise the paratha will tear while rolling.
+Peel the boiled potatoes (2 small potatoes or 1 large) and cool them for 3-4 hours.
+If the potatoes are not cooled, they will become mushy.
+Mash the cooled potatoes using a potato masher.
+There should not be any lumps; otherwise, the paratha will tear while rolling.

 Assemble The Broccoli Paneer Paratha

-Dust with some dry flour and roll the paratha gently to make a 6-inch circle.
+Dust with more dry flour and gently roll the paratha to make a 6-inch circle.
 Go from one side to another while rolling.
 Keep rotating the paratha or the rolling board while rolling.
 The edges of the paratha should be thinner than the center.

-Heat a griddle over medium-high heat.
-Transfer the paratha to the hot griddle and cook until brown spots appear on the lower side.
+Transfer the rolled paratha to the hot tawa and cook until brown spots appear on the lower side.

 Flip using a flat spatula and cook on the other side as well.

-Apply 1-2 teaspoon ghee or oil on both sides and press and cook until crisp and nicely browned.
-Serve hot with pickle and yogurt.
+Apply 1-2 teaspoon ghee or oil on both sides and cook until the paratha is crispy and golden brown.
+Keep pressing with the back of the spatula while cooking the paratha.

 Frequently Asked Questions

-If you are planning to make these parathas for breakfast, you can knead the dough and make the filling the night before.
+If you plan to make these parathas for breakfast, you can knead the dough and make the filling the night before.
 Store them separately in airtight containers.

-In the morning, all you have to do is stuff the parathas and cook.
+In the morning, you have to stuff the parathas and cook.

 Variations

-- Mix grated broccoli, chopped onions and spices with the flour and then knead the dough.
-Make thin thepla like parathas using this dough.
+Mix the grated broccoli, chopped onions, and spices with the flour, then knead the dough.
+Using this dough, make thin, thepla-like broccoli paratha.

 You Might Also Like